Swindon Borough Council

 Public Health Team in Swindon

-The Public Health team is based at the main Swindon Borough Council offices in Euclid Street, in the centre of Swindon.
-Free parking is available for staff and the offices are a fifteen minute walk from the train station.
+The Public Health team is based at the main Swindon Borough Council offices on Euclid Street, in the centre of Swindon.
+Free parking is available for staff and the offices are a fifteen-minute walk from the train station.
 Swindon Borough Council is a unitary authority with 57 local councillors from across the political spectrum.
-The administration is currently Conservative.
+The administration is currently Labour.

-The Joint Health & Wellbeing Strategy 2017-2022 sets out the following priorities, which form the strategic framework for the Public Health team in Swindon:
+The Council’s Joint Health & Wellbeing Strategy 2023-2033 sets out an overall aim of increasing the number of years spent in good health for people in Swindon, particularly through reducing inequalities in healthy life expectancy.
+To accomplish this three main priorities have been set, which form the strategic framework for the Public Health team in Swindon:

 Training Opportunities in Swindon

-Good relationships with partner organisations, including the acute care provider and the ICS, mean that registrars are able to get involved in specific healthcare projects.
+Good relationships with partner organisations, including the acute care provider and the ICS, mean that registrars can get involved in specific healthcare projects.

 Registrars currently or recently placed in Swindon have led on the following projects: